AUCOHL/Fault/Readme.md

 # Running
 ## Subcommands
 ### synth
-Synth is a synthesis script included with Fault that generates both a netlist and a cut-away version.
+Synth is a synthesis script included with Fault that generates a netlist.
+You may elect to use your own synthesis script, but this is provided for your convenience.

 To run it, `fault synth --top <your-top-module> --liberty <your-liberty-file> <your-file>`.